Andy Dalton: 2015 season

 The Bengals began the 2015 season on a historic winning streak.
 In the season-opening 33–13 road victory over the Oakland Raiders, Dalton threw his 100th career touchdown pass, which was to tight end Tyler Eifert, in the second quarter.
 Dalton finished the game with 269 passing yards and two touchdowns.
 In the next game, Dalton threw for 214 yards and three touchdowns in a 24–19 defeat of the San Diego Chargers.
 It marked the fourth straight home-opening win for the Bengals and the 15th three-touchdown performance for Dalton.
-He threw for a career-high 383 yards and three touchdowns in Week 3 against the Baltimore Ravens, 321 yards in Week 4 against the Kansas City Chiefs, and 331 yards in a Week 5 game where Dalton also threw two touchdowns and ran for one as he led the Bengals back from a fourth-quarter 24–7 deficit to a 27–24 overtime win over the Seattle Seahawks.
+He threw for a career-high 383 yards and three touchdowns in Week 3 against the Ravens, 321 yards in Week 4 against the Kansas City Chiefs, and 331 yards in a Week 5 game where Dalton also threw two touchdowns and ran for one as he led the Bengals back from a fourth-quarter 24–7 deficit to a 27–24 overtime win over the Seattle Seahawks.
 This was the second-biggest comeback in franchise history.
 During a Week 6 34–21 road victory over the Buffalo Bills, Dalton completed 22 of 33 passes for 243 yards with three touchdowns.
 Dalton was named the AFC Offensive Player of the Month for October.
 Following a bye week, Dalton led the Bengals to another fourth-quarter comeback against the Pittsburgh Steelers on the road.
 The 16–10 win gave the Bengals their first 7–0 start in franchise history.
 They extended this to 8–0 with Dalton's 139.8 passer rating in a victory over the Cleveland Browns.